-Kaneesha R. Johnson is a fourth-year PhD candidate in the department of government at Harvard University.
+Kaneesha R. Johnson is a sixth-year PhD candidate in the department of government at Harvard University.
 Kaneesha's research focuses on inequality, race, and punishment systems.
 She is the co-author of Deadly Justice: A Statistical Portrait of the Death Penalty, and has co-authored articles appearing in Oxford Bibliographies and the Duke Journal of Constitutional Law and Public Policy, and has contributed to multiple article appearing in the Washington Post.

 Kaneesha is a doctoral Fellow in the Multidisciplinary Program in Inequality and Social Policy, a 2017-2018 American Political Science Association Minority Program (MFP) Fellow, and a 2015 Ralphe Bunch Summer Institute Fellow.
 She graduated from the University of North Carolina at Chapel Hill in 2016 with a B.A. in political science and philosophy.